MicrosoftDocs/security/zero-trust/identity.md

 :::row-end:::
 :::row:::
    :::column span="4":::

-Once these are completed, focus on these additional deployment objectives:
+After these are completed, focus on these _additional_ deployment objectives:

    :::column-end:::
 :::row-end:::
 :::row:::